vimalavinisha/angular2-image-popup/CONTRIBUTING.md

 10. `npm run build:prerender && npm run serve:prerender` => if everything is ok (also in browser's console), kill the process and go to the next step
 11. `cd ../../..`

-# G. Run angular-cli-material example
+# F. Run angular-cli-material example
 1. `cd examples/angular-cli-material`
 2. `npm start` => if everything is ok (also in browser's console), kill the process and go to the next step
 3. `npm run build:dev`